Scenic view of the Aegean Sea framed by traditional white buildings in Naoussa, one of the best coastal towns in Paros Greece

 read post: How to Choose Which Greek Islands to Visit

-If you’re looking to pair a visit to Paros with another nearby island, check out our Milos Travel Guide.
+If you’re looking to pair a visit to Paros with another nearby island, check out our Naxos Travel Guide.
 For more inspiration you can also check out our guide to Greek Island Hopping in Milos, Paros, and Naxos.